 How leaders and managers can encourage and invite ideas, questions, and opinions in the workplace

-Leaders set the tone for how organizations can create safe spaces for raising concerns or sharing ideas.
+Leaders set the tone for how organizations can create safe spaces for raising concerns, sharing ideas, and overall conflict in the workplace.
 Some trailblazers in open, honest communication have been:

 - Rodney Williams, the founder of Lisnr, told us earlier this year that to encourage innovation, he and his team lean into the discomfort around disagreement: “I think when you’re too comfortable, you’re too complacent, and then if you’re too comfortable, I don’t think you innovate.”